 OCSP Gives You More Choice

-Choose from a variety of investments that fit your timeline and investment goals, including easy, age-based investment options, an all-in-one portfolio series, intended for those saving for college.
+Choose from a variety of investments that fit your timeline and investment goals, including easy, Enrollment Year Investment Option, an all-in-one portfolio series, intended for those saving for college.
 The allocation automatically shifts from aggressive to conservative investments as your child approaches college age.
 Savings can be applied to any accredited college or university across the country and abroad, technology centers, professional and graduate schools and even apprenticeships, K‑12 tuition and student loan repayment.1 Make qualified withdrawals free from tax on not just tuition, but certain room and board, books, computers and related technology expenses, equipment and supplies.
-In addition, up to $10,000 annually per student, in aggregate from all 529 plans, can be withdrawn free from federal income tax if used for tuition expenses at a public, private or religious elementary, middle, or high school.1
+Up to $10,000 annually per student, in aggregate from all 529 plans, can be withdrawn free from federal income tax if used for tuition expenses at a public, private or religious elementary, middle, or high school.1

 Don’t Choose Between College and Retirement